North Sea ERRV specialist brings in 10th newbuild vessel

 UK-based offshore vessel owner Sentinel Marine has taken delivery of the tenth newbuild vessel in its fleet, which is expected to include 12 new emergency response and rescue vessels (ERRVs) by year-end, spurring further headcount increase.

-The offshore vessel owner has confirmed that Cromarty Sentinel is the tenth newbuild in a multi-million investment in 12 new ERRVs with the remaining two newbuilds expected to be delivered by the end of 2022.
-The company explained that 24 new jobs have been created by the firm’s investment, bringing the headcount at the Aberdeen-based company to 300.
+According to the offshore vessel owner, Cromarty Sentinel is the tenth newbuild in a multi-million investment in 12 new ERRVs with the remaining two newbuilds expected to be delivered by the end of 2022.
+The company says that 24 new jobs have been created by the firm’s investment, bringing the headcount at the Aberdeen-based company to 300.

 It is worth noting that the delivery of the ninth vessel back in September 2020 marked the end of phase two of Sentinel Marine’s investment programme, while phase 3 is expected to bring further three new build vessels to the fleet.